-1 Defendants note that while there are three individual plaintiffs named in this matter, Plaintiffs' counsel attempts to insert the allegations of a "Mike Miller" and "Audit the Vote PA".
+&lt;sup>1 Defendants note that while there are three individual plaintiffs named in this matter, Plaintiffs' counsel attempts to insert the allegations of a "Mike Miller" and "Audit the Vote PA".
 These claims, are wholly irrelevant to the suit, since neither Mr. Miller nor Audit the Vote are party to the action.

-numerous issues to authorities and was ignored" amount to a concrete harm.
+Turning to Plaintiff Houser, while she alleges she "discovered that her vote was not recorded in Pennsylvania's Statewide Uniform Registry of Electors ('SURE') system, even though she had voted in person", she does not plead that she was unable to vote or that her vote was not counted.
+(Doc.
+12 ¶¶ 77-78.)
+Nor does her pleading that she "reported numerous issues to authorities and was ignored" amount to a concrete harm.
 (Id.)
 It is well established that the Court need not entertain such "vague and conclusory allegations".
 United States v.
-Murray, 2022 WL 3586451, 2 (M.D.
+Murray, 2022 WL 3586451, \2 (M.D.
 Pa.
 Aug.
 22, 2022) (quoting United States v.
 Thomas, 221 F.3d 430, 437 (3d Cir.
 2000).

 Plaintiff Moton's attempts to plead harm fair no better.
 Moton claims she was a candidate for office in 2018, 2020, and 2022.
 (Doc.
-1 ¶ 81.)
+12 ¶¶ 78-79.)
 She claims that due to the alleged inaccuracies in Pennsylvania's voter rolls, she "spent money on a campaign where she could not be certain of the location and identity of the voters she was attempting to canvas."
-(Id. ¶ 82.)
-However, Plaintiff does not explain how these alleged inaccuracies made her unable to identify the borders of the district in which she was campaigning, nor does she plead she attempted to target specific electors and was unable to do so, (Id. ¶ 81-82.)
+(Id.)
+However, Plaintiff does not explain how these alleged inaccuracies made her unable to identify the borders of the district in which she was campaigning, nor does she plead she attempted to target specific electors and was unable to do so.
+(Id.)

 Furthermore, despite her allegation, Moton, along with the other Plaintiffs in this matter have disclaimed that "any Pennsylvania election officials engaged in election fraud" and instead attempt to carry their burden by suggesting the "possibility of improper conduct by election officials as a harm against which Congress and the General Assembly have sought to guard."
-(Id. ¶¶ 153 n.5) Likewise, Motion, like the other Plaintiffs in this action, does not assert the outcome of her race, or any other race in the 2022 Pennsylvania General Election was altered by the alleged discrepancies.
+(Id. ¶¶ 150 n.5) Likewise, Moton, like the other Plaintiffs in this action, does not assert the outcome of her race, or any other race in the 2022 Pennsylvania General Election was altered by the alleged discrepancies.
 (Id. ¶ 19).
 Thus, Plaintiffs attempt to salvage their claims by engaging in impermissible burden shifting, stating that while they cannot plausibly plead any harm, "the Commonwealth cannot state with certainty that all 'winning' candidates received more votes than their 'losing candidates' because the elections itself was compromised."
 (Id.)
-Accordingly, Moton, just like Houser, cannot establish she suffered an injury in fact.
+Accordingly, Moton, just like Selker and Houser, cannot establish she suffered an injury in fact.

 Finally, Plaintiff Dreibelbis's alleged harms also suffer from the same defects.
 His vague allegations regarding "observed. . . election issues, apparent errors, loopholes, and discrepancies" do not plead a plausible injury, nor do they reflect a harm to Dreibelbis's ability to vote, or that he in particular, when compared with Pennsylvania voters as a whole, suffered a disadvantage.
-(Id. ¶ 83.)
+(Id. ¶ 80.)

-As none of the individual Plaintiffs have plausibly pleaded a injury in fact, they have failed to establish standing.
+As none of the individual Plaintiffs have plausibly pleaded an injury in fact, they have failed to establish standing.
 Their claims must be dismissed accordingly.